Effects of Cyberbullying

 Have more health problems

-EFFECTS OF CYBERBULLYING ON THE VICTIM
+HOW CYBERBULLYING EFFECTS THE VICTIM

 - Higher rates of depression and anxiety